-- Socialization on RSPO
+- Socialisation on RSPO

 - H&S training

 - FPIC

 - HCV

-The delivery of the support services can include but is not limited to cooperatives, agents, collection centers and representative organizations.
+The delivery of the support services can include but is not limited to cooperatives, agents, collection centres and representative organisations.

-It is recommended to develop a technical assistance program with the elements identified through consultation with small producers to improve their livelihoods.
+It is recommended to develop a technical assistance programme with the elements identified through consultation with small producers to improve their livelihoods.

-For 5.2.2.
-The focus is on improving the livelihoods related to the production of fresh palm fruit of small producers in its supply chain.
+For 5.2.2. the focus is on improving the livelihoods related to the production of fresh palm fruit of small producers in its supply chain.